T.R.U.T.H.: Critical reception

 Tyler Jenke of Tone Deaf said "..with T.R.U.T.H. serving at Guy's ninth album, it sounds as though we're once again witnessing the start of something beautiful, with his soulful, powerful sound proving it is not only as mesmerising as ever, but that there is truly no stopping a stunning artist such as Guy Sebastian."
-While Alexander Pan, also from ToneDeaf, said "T.R.U.T.H., shows just why he is one of Australia's leading artists.
+While Alexander Pan, also from Tone Deaf, said "T.R.U.T.H., shows just why he is one of Australia's leading artists.
 We all know how good of a singer he is, yet Guy is still somehow improving on, well, everything as his soulful ninth studio album demonstrates how he just keeps getting better with each new release."

 Broadway World said: "Although T.R.U.T.H. materialised in spurts - during various sessions with songwriters in different geographical locations across a two-and-a-half-year period - it's undeniably Sebastian's most cohesive-sounding album to date."

+Accolades

+Sebastian received a number of award nominations for the songs from the album.
+He was nominated for Best Male Artist and Best Pop Release for "Choir" at the 2019 ARIA Music Awards, and the song won Best Video and Song of the Year.
+In 2020 Sebastian received an Aria nomination for Best Male Artist for "Standing With You", and the song won the ARIA Award for Best Video.
+In 2021 M-Phazes was nominated for Producer of the Year for T.R.U.T.H.

+At the 2020 APRA Awards "Choir" received nominations for Song of the Year, Most Performed Australian Work, and Most Performed Pop Work.
+The following year "Standing With You" was nominated for Song of the Year, and "Let Me Drink" for Most Performed Pop Work.
+In 2022 "Love on Display" received nominations for Most performed Australian work, and Most Performed Pop Work.